Copyright Registration

 3. If your registration is timely and your litigation is successful, you may also be awarded attorney's fees.

-For more information, read the Copyright Office's page on Stopping Copyright Infringement.
+For more information, visit the Copyright Office and read about Copyright Infringement.

 When should I register my work?